catalyzeio/stratum-docs/create-user-account.md

 ---
-title: Catalyze Resources - Creating a User Account
+title: Creating a User Account
 category: getting-started
 summary: How do I get access to a Stratum organization or environment?
 ---